Fed lifts rate by quarter-point and signals more hikes ahead

 The Fed’s hike was announced one day after the government reported that pay and benefits for America’s workers grew more slowly in the final three months of 2022, the third straight slowdown.
 That report could help reassure the Fed that wage gains won’t fuel higher inflation.

+Though the Fed kept language in its statement suggesting that more rate hikes are in store, it did note for the first time that price pressures are cooling.
+It noted that “inflation has eased somewhat but remains elevated.”

+The statement also hinted that it will likely stick with modest quarter-point hikes in coming months and is considering when to eventually suspend its rate increases.

 Speculation is widespread among Wall Street investors and many economists that with inflation continuing to cool, the Fed will soon decide to halt its aggressive drive to tighten credit.
-When they last met in December, the Fed’s policymakers forecast that they would eventually raise their benchmark rate to a range of 5% to 5.25%.
-That level would require two additional quarter-point hikes.
+When they last met in December, the Fed’s policymakers forecast that they would eventually raise their benchmark rate to a level that would require two additional quarter-point hikes.

 Yet Wall Street investors have priced in only one more hike.
 Collectively, in fact, they expect the Fed to reverse course and actually cut rates by the end of this year.
 That optimism has helped drive stock prices up and bond yields down, easing credit and pushing in the opposite direction that the Fed would prefer.